 The program includes a four-week multi-disciplinary classroom experience aimed at sharpening technical skills such as portfolio theory, behavioural finance, and stock valuation, along with enhancing presentation, negotiation and communication skills.

 The program is looking for academically strong and well-rounded women who bring unique perspectives to the classroom.

 “We want to help move the dial,” said Steve Foerster, Ivey finance professor and co-director of the program along with his colleague, Saurin Patel.
 “The program is meant to attract women to asset management, especially those who might not have been aware of the positive social impact asset management can have on household wealth, such as pensions.
 Not only do we want to see more female participation, but we’d like to see women remain in the industry and fill more senior investment decision-making roles.”

-Admission and program materials are free to participants and available to all women across Western, not just those who might be seeking entry into Ivey’s HBA program.
+Admission and program materials are free to all participants, not just those who might be seeking entry into Ivey’s HBA program.

 “We see great opportunities for women in engineering, computer science, math, economics, and all sciences and social sciences to have fulfilling careers in asset management, and make a difference,” said Foerster.

 The deadline to apply is January 17, 2022.
 The application will require a resumé, two letters of recommendation, two short essays and an introduction video.